 It also enables me to ‘take a step back’ and assess the entire scene and lighting as I click the shutter.

-Oh – and it’s excellent for reducing back pain caused by hunching over the camera’s viewfinder.
+It’s excellent for reducing back pain caused by hunching over the camera’s viewfinder.

 Table or Raised Platform